Joc Pederson Preview, Player Props: Giants vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is ninth in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 12th in MLB.

-- The Phillies' 4.00 team ERA ranks 10th across all MLB pitching staffs.
+- The Phillies' 4.00 team ERA ranks 10th among all league pitching staffs.

-- Phillies pitchers combine to surrender 139 home runs (1.1 per game), the 10th-fewest in the league.

-- In his last appearance on Wednesday against the Toronto Blue Jays, the righty went five innings, allowing four earned runs while surrendering four hits.
+- The righty's most recent appearance came on Saturday, Aug.
+12 against the Minnesota Twins, when he went five innings, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.